Bollington Festival Music Theatre Update for 2023-2024

-The emphasis is on teamwork and developing musical and theatrical skills in a relaxed, supportive environment.
-Children often surprise themselves with what they can achieve in a short rehearsal time, while a frequent comment from parents is that being a part of the group raises their child’s confidence.Rehearsals for a new show begin early in September and January each year with a free Taster Session for those interested, with performances in November / December and March / April.
+The stories often involve some adult characters, almost always played by the children, which is helped by having a wide age group.
+Children often surprise themselves with what they can achieve in a short rehearsal time, while a frequent comment from parents is that being a part of the group raises their child’s confidence.

 Please keep an eye on the Events page for confirmation of dates, times and further details.